-Oil surges on Gulf tanker attacks; stocks rise on Fed rate cut expectations
+Oil surges on tanker attacks; stocks rise on Fed rate cut expectations

 Gold prices edged higher on expectations for a U.S. rate cut after the soft inflation data, although the uptick in equities capped gains.

-(Graphic: Fed Funds rate projections link: tmsnrt.rs/2XgZ7Jj)
+(Graphic: Fed Funds rate projections link: tmsnrt.rs/2XgZ7Jj).

 (Graphic: Position of evacuated tankers in Gulf of Oman link: tmsnrt.rs/2X6nIQF).

-Reporting by Sinead Carew; Additional reporting by Karen Brettell and Kate Duguid in New York, Marc Jones and Tommy Wilkes in London, Hideyuki Sano in Tokyo; Editing by Bernadette Baum and Leslie Adler
+Reporting by Sinead Carew; Additional reporting by Karen Brettell and Kate Duguid in New York, Marc Jones and Tommy Wilkes in London, Hideyuki Sano in Tokyo; Editing by Leslie Adler and Tom Brown